brandonjyan/100-days-of-swift/Project1/README.md

 # Project 1 - Storm Viewer

-Table of storm images
+Using UITableViewController to create a table of images.
+Each cell of the table displays an image when pressed.

 ## Concepts

-View Controllers, Storyboard, FileManager
+View Controllers, Storyboard, FileManager, UIImage

 ## Screenshots